skip navigation

 Regardless of whether an official is first elected to a position or reelected to it, this person must take a new oath before the new term of service begins.

-What if the official is elected to serve a “short term”?
+What if the official is elected to serve a "short and full" or "unexpired" term?

 Who Can Administer the Oath?

-Note that persons authorized to administer oaths are not limited to only provide that service within their own jurisdiction.
-This is especially important for special purpose districts because district commissioners and administrators are not authorized to administer oaths and will need to reach out to another local agency or court for that service.
+A person who has been authorized to administer an oath is not limited to just providing that service within their own jurisdiction; they may also administer it to an official in another jurisdiction.
+This is especially important for special purpose districts because most district commissioners and administrators are not authorized to administer oaths—unless one of them happens to be a notary public, etc.—and will need to reach out to another local agency or court for that service.

-Can a state or federal member of congress administer the oath?
+Can a state legislator or federal member of Congress administer the oath?

 What Wording Must Be Used in an Oath?